va24531/NR_short_wsjtx_logger/README.md

 - Node-Red Tail   (https://flows.nodered.org/node/node-red-node-tail) Installed using Menu/Manage Pallet/Install, then search for 'node-red-node-tail' version 0.1.1 or higher

+- Copy entire contents of .txt file into clipboard.

-- Import script using Menu/Inport/Clipboard and paste the script.
+- Import script using Menu/Inport/Clipboard and paste from clipboard.

 - Change the settings by double clicking 'Config' in the flow.